 Also of interest is that Cary has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Cary is a great place for families with children to consider.
 First of all, many other families with children live here, making Cary a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Cary has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Cary’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Cary’s overall crime rate is lower than average for the country.

 One downside of living in Cary is that it can take a long time to commute to work.
-In Cary, the average commute to work is 35.41 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In Cary, the average commute to work is 30.27 minutes, which is quite a bit higher than the national average.

+Cary is a somewhat ethnically-diverse village.
 The people who call Cary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cary residents report their race to be White, followed by Asian.
-Important ancestries of people in Cary include German, Irish, Polish, Italian, English and Swedish.
+Important ancestries of people in Cary include German, Irish, Italian, Polish, and English.